It’s not a graduation. He is moving from the 4th grade to the 5th grade. It’s psychotic! They keep creating new ways to celebrate mediocrity

 We need to stop praising mediocrity.
 This is the perfect time for this conversation because it’s graduation season.
 Graduation is a huge milestone in what will hopefully be a long and interesting life.
 Don’t undervalue it, but we all need to agree on what graduating means.

 There are only two graduations in your life: high school and college.
 That’s it — that’s the list.
-Every other time you move up a grade it’s called … “moving up.”
+Every other time you move up a grade, it’s called … “moving up.”
 And if you don’t move up you’re a

 We continue to praise mediocrity and what’s expected out of people, and it deludes true accomplishment.
 You don’t get success in life by doing what’s expected of you.
 You only excel when you do something above what’s expected of you.
 That’s the only way you get promoted in the business world — not when you do just do your job, but when you go above and beyond.
 No one should ever be rewarded simply for showing up.
 Can you imagine being recognized at work because you showed up that day?
 Or getting a trophy because you finished a yoga class?
 That’s what we’re doing to our kids with participation trophies and made-up graduations.

 To be honest, it’s part of the problem with our country.
 We’re not striving for greatness anymore.
-Instead, we’re striving to make everyone feel good (and compose the best text message with only 65% of the words misspelled.).
+Instead, we’re attempting to make everyone feel good (and compose the best text message with only 65% of the words misspelled.).
 We need to dig down deeper and start dominating again.

 Even Juan Epstein had a mom.